Browse just-for-you logo designs and save the ones you love!

 Enter your account email below to recieve reset instructions

-Enter a new password below to access your ccount
+Enter a new password below to access your account

 Coca Cola's timeless text logo has remained unchanged for over a century.
-Designed by Frank Mason Robinson, the custom script typeface evokes feelings of nostalgia and happiness, and is recognized around the world.
+Designed by Frank Mason Robinson, the custom Script typeface evokes feelings of nostalgia and happiness and is recognized around the world.
+While the company briefly abandoned its distinctive lettering with the introduction of “New Coke” in the 1980s, the product’s failure and brand backlash quickly taught Coca Cola to stick to the Script.

-The New York Times logo uses a blackletter style calligraphy typeface that aligns with their age-old history and reputation.
+The New York Times logo uses a Blackletter style calligraphy typeface that aligns with their age-old history and reputation.
 When the Times launched their online video hub, they altered the "T" to incorporate a digital play button.
+While this beautiful logo font might not be the most readable, the heritage it evokes succinctly communicates the century-and-a-half history behind this illustrious American publication.

-Choose a color palette that’ll speak to your target audience and fuel brand recognition.
-For text logo design, you’ll want your colors to bring out the best of your wordmark, while effectively getting your message across.
+Because text logos lack the additional element of a symbol, color takes on a more important role in communicating your brand’s personality.
+Focus on finding font colors that speak to your target audience and fuel brand recognition.
+Your colors should bring out the best in your wordmark, complementing its shape while also effectively getting your message across.

-The choice of typography here can make or break your logo, so take extra care in deciding on what you want your wordmark to look like.
-From script to sans serif, there are tons of typeface options for you to choose from.
+Your choice of typography can make or break your logo, so take extra care in deciding what you want your wordmark to look like.
+From Script to Sans-Serif, there are tons of typeface options to choose from.
+Look for fonts with interesting details to their letters, and whose silhouette suits the overall look of your brand.
+Most importantly, avoid logo fonts that resemble your competitors’ too closely.

 Use Looka's AI-powered platform to create a logo, design a website, and build a brand you love.